ezzatron/php-error-handler/error-handler-meta.md

 similar solutions could easily be extrapolated for other package/dependency management applications.

 ### 3.2.
-Solution A: Error handling as a first-class Composer feature
+Solution A: Error handling management as a first-class Composer feature

+This solution involves implementing error handling management by introducing new Composer features.
+It's obviously not this document's place to prescribe features to the Composer project.
+This is simply intended as an example of an ideal situation.

 A new optional property `error-handling` would be added to the Composer package configuration schema.
 This property would allow one of three string values: